EddieEldridge/dac-ago-docs/content/features/index.md

 - Restore Mordor and heal the corruption allowing life to grow again and the map texture to change
 - A bunch of new portraits for lots of factions courtesy of Naras
 - New LOTR themed 'Ringbearer' font for many menu items, where appropriate
-- Remasted UI menus for different cultures courtesy of Pythax
+- Remastered UI menus for different cultures courtesy of Pythax

 ### Factions with New Visuals